henry2992/hw2_chicago_data_challenge/readme.md

 		Class: VARIABLES
 			functions:

-			add_crimes_to_census = This fucntions iterates throught the crimes array and moves all the crimes by Neighborhood into the hash table.
+			add_crimes_to_census = This function iterates throught the crimes array and moves all the crimes by Neighborhood into the hash table.

 			find_total_crime = This function find occurences of crimes and it adds everything up for each Neighborhood.
 Finding the total number of crimes in each area.
 And then if deletes all the crimes in the hash table.